 Gather Wild Foods like wild berries, greens, nuts, herbs, and other edibles.
 Note: make sure you know what you are picking - if you aren't absolutely sure what it is, do not eat it!
 Sustainable Capitol Hill occasionally has Backyard Herb Walks led by a local Naturopathic Physician - please check our calendar [link] for upcoming events.

 Grow Your Own Food: In your own backyard, a community p-patch, a friend's garden, or a family member's garden.
-Please see our Gardening Resources page [link] for more information!
+Please see our Gardening Resources page for more information!

 Barter with Other Gardeners: Trade apples from your tree for lettuce from his garden, for example.
 Or even barter for a service, if you don't grow food of your own - can you help prune or pick apples on the tree, or bake a pie, or help build something for your neighbor?
+Check out Backyard Barter for coming events.

 Food Banks and Meal Services: If you are in need of extra food, don't be afraid to use this service if you need it - it's very important for you and your children to eat fresh fruits and vegetables, and that's what the system is set up for!
 Local food banks and meal delivery services often receive donations of fresh, locally grown produce from the P-Patch program, local gardeners, and local farmers.
 Programs serving Capitol Hill residents include: Jewish Family Service Food Bank (food bank serving zip codes 918121, 98122, 98101, 98112), University District Food Bank (food bank serving zip codes 98102, 98103, 98105, 98112, 98115, and 98125), Lifelong AIDS Alliance Chicken Soup Brigade (serving people with HIV/AIDS and other life-challenging illnesses), Meals on Wheels (serving people 60 and over who are homebound), Orion Center (serving youth ages 13-21 breakfast, lunch and dinner), Community Lunch on Capitol Hill (hot lunches served), and DSHS Capitol Hill Community Services Office.
 For more Seattle resources, please contact Northwest Harvest.